 We believe in the power of conversations: they show us truths, challenge our beliefs, and ignite change.
-As we honor Black History Month, we asked three Highspot employees to share stories of the conversations that have changed their lives, from visions of a better future to reminders of the work that is necessary to create it.
+As we honour Black History Month, we asked four Highspot employees to share stories of the conversations that have changed their lives, from visions of a better future to reminders of the work that is necessary to create it.
 Here’s what they had to say.

 “See people as they are.”

-When I was in the second grade, my grandmother gave me the first installment of an encyclopedia set for Christmas.
+When I was in the second grade, my grandma gave me the first instalment of an encyclopedia for Christmas.
 I remember reading it at school when I felt a shadow over my shoulder: my teacher was behind me, pointing at the book.
-She accused me of taking it from the library; I told her my grandmother had bought it for me.
+She accused me of taking it from the library; I told her my grandma had bought it for me.
 She made me read a section out loud, and when I stumbled on a word, she told me I didn’t need to bring it in again because “my kind” wasn’t smart enough to read it.

 I was very quiet when I got home that day.
 My mother asked what was wrong and I told her.
 She’s normally a very calm person, but not then.
 She went to the school and had me transferred to another more advanced class.
 But the fact that someone thought less of me because of how I looked remained.

 After that day, I knew I would never make someone feel that way.
 I look for opportunities to see people as they are, their whole essence.
 That said, there will always be people who are going to have negative thoughts about you.
 And you may not be able to change that.
 So remember that it’s okay to protect yourself, protect your well-being, and reserve your energy for the people who deserve it.